Eleven-Trading/TradeNote/README.md

 You can follow the project on [Discord](https://discord.gg/ZbHekKYb85 "Discord") and suggest and vote for new features via [Fider](https://fider.tradenote.co "Fider").

 ## Built with
 The objective is to have a lightweight and fast website.
-As such, the website runs on static pages without any server, using VueJs, JS and HTML as well as [Parse](https://parseplatform.org/ "Parse") for its backend.
+As such, the website runs on static pages, using VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.

 ## Note
 This project arose from a personal need and as such is most widely used (and tested) for intraday trades and using TradeZero Broker.
 However, I'm adding little by little other brokers.